Want to learn how to be confident? Then this article is for you.

 They recognize their shortcomings, but they don’t let that negatively affect who they are.

-5. They Find Their Happiness Within
+Tip #5: Find Your Happiness Within

 Have you ever been in a relationship with someone confident and in a relationship with someone who lacks confidence?
 (Not at the same time, of course).

 Did you notice that the confident person was generally independently happy instead of depending on you for their own happiness?

 People who brim with confidence derive their sense of pleasure and satisfaction from their own accomplishments – as opposed to what other people think of their accomplishments.

 Tip #6: Don’t Seek Validation From Social Media

 Everybody knows at least one person whose day was ruined because their post on Facebook didn’t get many likes.

 This is a clear sign that someone lacks confidence because they associate people not liking their post as not being good enough.
 They take these things personally.

 As explained in an article published in Psychology Today, confident people know that seeking validation online doesn’t bring real happiness.